Chart Color Schemes

 The educational profile of Huntingdale - Southern River exceeds national averages, with above-average qualification levels and academic performance metrics

-University qualification levels in Huntingdale - Southern River are 26.1%, slightly below the Australian average of 30.4%.
-Bachelor degrees are most common at 18.2%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.0%).
-Vocational credentials are also prevalent, with 34.7% of residents aged 15+ holding them - advanced diplomas (10.8%) and certificates (23.9%).
+University qualification levels in Huntingdale - Southern River are at 26.1%, slightly below the Australian average of 30.4%.
+Bachelor degrees are the most common at 18.2%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.0%).
+Vocational credentials are held by 34.7% of residents aged 15+, with advanced diplomas making up 10.8% and certificates 23.9%.

 Frequently Asked Questions - Education